PombertLab/MMH/README.md

 export MMH=$(pwd)
 ```

-#### Running OrthoFinder with 10 threads and Diamond for homology searches, then copy the Orthogroups.tsv file to the current folder
+#### Running OrthoFinder, then copy the Orthogroups.tsv file to the current folder
 ```
 cd $MMH/Example/